Step 4: Full View

 Should Engineer A refuse Attorney X's suppression instruction and escalate disclosure beyond the attorney-client channel, refuse and withdraw while treating withdrawal as the full discharge of obligation, or comply with Attorney X's instruction on the grounds that litigation strategy falls within the attorney's authority?

-Refuse Suppression and Escalate Disclosure Board's choice Refuse Attorney X's suppression instruction, insist that the corrected findings replace the original report in the negotiating record, and, if Attorney X persists, withdraw from the engagement while preserving the right and obligation to disclose the inaccuracy to the court or other affected parties as required by professional duty.
+O1 Refuse Attorney X's suppression instruction, insist that the corrected findings replace the original report in the negotiating record, and, if Attorney X persists, withdraw from the engagement while preserving the right and obligation to disclose the inaccuracy to the court or other affected parties as required by professional duty.
+Board's choice

 The Faithful Agent Obligation toward Attorney X creates a prima facie duty to follow client instructions within the scope of the engagement.
 The Error Acknowledgment and Corrective Disclosure Obligation and the Non-Deception Constraint are not waivable by client instruction.
 The Adversarial Context Non-Exemption principle prohibits Engineer A from becoming an instrument of misrepresentation.
 The Public Welfare Paramount principle and the Honesty in Professional Representations principle together escalate Engineer A's obligations beyond the attorney-client channel when Attorney X refuses to act on the corrected information.
 The Forensic Expert Non-Advocate Status principle establishes that Engineer A's role is defined by objectivity and technical integrity, not by advocacy for the retaining party's litigation position.